 You cannot face your emotions if you do not acknowledge, accept and validate them.

 Mindfulness is a big courageous step towards being able to do just that.
 As you start to feel angry, or feel sad acknowledge that you are human.
 Feel the pain and then let it pass through you.
+If you feel like crying, give yourself the opportunity to do so.
+If you feel like releasing anger through shouting or screaming then do so.
 Own it.
 Observe it.

 What this method has been called is the “touch and go” technique.
 Treat it like an observation exercise where you call out your emotions and you tell yourself “I accept that I feel this way” or “It is understandable I feel this way based on my current circumstances”.